An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Introduction

 \section{Introduction}

-Let $H(a)$ be a $2\times 2$ symmetric matrix-valued function defined almost everywhere on a finite interval $I=[a_1,a_0)$ $(-\infty<a_1<a_0 < \infty)$ with respect to the Lebesgue measure.
+Let $H(a)$ be a $2\times 2$ real symmetric matrix-valued function defined almost everywhere on a finite interval $I=[a_1,a_0)$ $(0<a_1<a_0 < \infty)$ with respect to Lebesgue measure $da$.
 We refer to a first-order system of differential equations

-on $I$ parametrized by $z \in \C$ as a {\it quasi-canonical system} (on $I$).
-A column vector-valued function $(A(\cdot,z),B(\cdot,z)):I \to \C^{2\times 1}$ is called a solution if it consists of absolutely continuous functions and satisfies \eqref{can_0} almost everywhere on $I$ for every fixed $z \in \C$.
+on $I$ parametrized by $z \in \C$ as a {\bf quasi-canonical system} (on $I$).
+A column vector-valued function $(A(\cdot,z),B(\cdot,z)):I \to \C^{2\times 1}$ is called a {\bf solution} if it consists of absolutely continuous functions and satisfies \eqref{can_0} almost everywhere on $I$ for every fixed $z \in \C$.

-A quasi-canonical system \eqref{can_0} is called a {\it canonical system} if \begin{enumerate} \item[(H1)] $H(a)$ is a real positive semidefinite symmetric matrix for almost every $a \in I$, \item[(H2)] $H(a)\not\equiv 0$ on any open subset of $I$ with positive Lebesgue measure, \item[(H3)] $H(a)$ is locally integrable on $I$, \end{enumerate} and $H(a)$ is called its {\it Hamiltonian}.
-Even if a quasi-canonical system \eqref{can_0} is not a canonical system, a matrix valued function $H(a)$ is often called a Hamiltonian in this paper by abuse of language if there is no confusion.
-A number of different second-order differential equations, like Schr{\"o}dinger equations and Sturm--Liouville equations of appropriate form, and systems of first-order differential equations like Dirac type systems of appropriate form are reduced to a canonical system.
-Fundamental results on the spectral theory of canonical systems was established in works of Gohberg--Kre{\u\i}n~\cite{GoKr67}, de Branges~\cite{deBranges68} and Kac--Kre{\u\i}n~\cite{kaKre74}.
-A usual inverse spectral problem for canonical systems is a problem to recover Hamiltonians from spectral functions or Weyl-Titchmarch functions (See \cite{Sakhnovich99}, for example).
-However, we consider another type inverse problem.
+A quasi-canonical system \eqref{can_0} is called a {\bf canonical system} if \begin{enumerate} \item[(H1)] $H(a)$ is a real positive-semidefinite symmetric matrix for almost every $a \in I$, \item[(H2)] $H(a)\not\equiv 0$ on any subset of $I$ with positive Lebesgue measure, \item[(H3)] $H(a)$ is locally integrable on $I$ with respect to $da/a$, \end{enumerate} and $H(a)$ is called the {\bf Hamiltonian} of the system.
+Abusing language, if it cause no confusion, we often call a matrix-valued function $H(a) $ a Hamiltonian if a quasi-canonical system \eqref{can_0} is not a canonical system.